Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 • grayish leaves;

-The sweet clover variant when freshly harvested can also vary from light amber to greenish, and may also be whitish.
-In the process of crystallization, it acquires a light apple color.
+The freshly picked sweet clover variety can also vary from light amber to greenish in color and may also be whitish.
+During the crystallization process, it acquires a light apple color.

-Non-dark varieties include a sweet bee crop obtained by collecting pollen from sunflower flowers.
+Non-dark varieties include sweet bee harvest, obtained by collecting pollen from sunflower flowers.
 It can be the following color:

 • golden yellow;